NU9N ESSB Flash Into Page

 Compact Disc (CD):

-Thin, round, reflective disc that stores digital data in the form of microscopic pits and lands and that can be read by a laser.
+Thin, round, reflective disc that stores digital data in the form of microscopic pits and lands representing 1's and 0's that can be read and decoded by laser light.

 Compander: